Chapter Eight: Weaponry

 Example: Cobbling together war machines to defend their swamp and kin, Bayounix take standard weapons and (BAM!) kick them up a notch.
 Thanks to a discarded hacksaw and a wildly incorrect glasses prescription, a Bayounik man is inspired to forge a vicious Ripper Blade.

-After selecting and measuring the appropriate Bayounikal element for the blade, the player may choose to make it anywhere from a Size 3 to a Size 5 Melee Weapon, according to how he or she fudges the measurement.
+After selecting and measuring the appropriate Bayounikal element for the blade, the Human player may choose to make it anywhere from a Weapon Size 3" to a Weapon Size 5" Melee Weapon, according to how he or she fudges the measurement.

-Splitting the difference, the player arbitrarily picks a Weapon Size of 4.
-Where a standard Hand Weapon has stats of Cost:2CP Use:2 Damage:1 Skill die, his Size 4 Melee Weapon now has stats four times more awesome.
+Splitting the difference, the player arbitrarily picks a Weapon Size of 4".
+Where a standard Hand Weapon has stats of Cost:2CP Use:2 Damage:1 Skill die, the Size 4" Melee Weapon now has stats four times more awesome.
 It costs 8CP, has a Use rating of 5, and does 4 Skill dice of Damage.

-The stats for Minifig-Sized (M) weapons (the Heavy Weapon and Long-Ranged Weapon) don't have such close equivalents, falling somewhere in between the two Weapon Sizes.
+For minifigs, Weapon Size 1" is treated as a Short (S) weapon, while Weapon Size 2" is treated as a Long (L) weapon.
+Medium (M) weapons fall somewhere in-between.
 These hand-and-a-half Bastard Weapons give minifigs some needed tactical variety in the Core Rules, and the new weapon types introduced in this chapter also have minifig Bastard versions.

 |Minifig Bastard Guns